tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-02-Ins_Building_to_a_Smart_Contract_Specification.md

 * Now let's focus on the `openSourceWork` function's description and break it down into comments about what steps must take place inside the function.

 * Generates a new `copyright_id` of type `uint` and maps it to a `Work struct` containing the `uri`.

+Add the following comments to the `openSourceWork` function body.

 ```Solidity
     function openSourceWork(string memory reference_uri) public {